 Dataset.
 We select one dataset for each task: PAMPA (Siramshetty et al., 2021) for ADMET prediction, DAVIS (Davis et al., 2011) for DTI prediction, and HIV (Wu et al., 2018) for HTS.
-A detailed description of the datasets and the data splitting methods can be found in Appendix D.
+Appendix D provides details on the dataset description, the rationale behind dataset selection, and the 185 data splitting methods.